 Most satisfied students

 Deakin ranks first in Victoria and third in Australia in Graduate Satisfaction in the Australian Graduate Survey.
-We continue to rank first in Victoria for six consecutive years.
+We continue to rank first in Victoria for seven consecutive years.

 Australia's first UN Forum on Social Inclusion

 Under the auspices of The Centre for Citizenship and Globalisation, Deakin brings the UN Forum on Social Inclusion to Australia for the first time.
 President Jorge Sampaio, the United Nation's High Representative for the Alliance of Civilisations, and Australia's Minister for Foreign Affairs, the Hon.
 Kevin Rudd MP, discuss the topic 'Building a Society Where People Feel Included'.